 Step Two: Pressure Cook Soup

-- Add stock and cider/juice to pressure cooker and scrape up any browned bits from bottom of the Instant Pot.
+- Add stock and cider/juice to pressure cooker and scrape up any browned bits from the bottom of the Instant Pot.

 - Add in squash and spices.